cbeo/gtwiwtg/README.md

 An ongoing goal is to make those errors nicer to look at so that you can more easily pin-point where you goofed.

-[Aside: This was done for efficiency reasons, and I might make a "purely functional" parallel universe for these generators in the future.]

 ### The Fundamental Consumer

 Finally!
 Once you have built up your generators using *constructors*